-I am a senior researcher and head of the Multimodal Imaging Group at the Norwegian Center for Mental Disorders Research (NORMENT), Oslo University Hospital/University of Oslo and associate professor II at the Department of Psychology, University of Oslo.
+I am a professor at the Department of Psychology, University of Oslo and Core Researcher and group leader at the Norwegian Center for Mental Disorders Research (NORMENT), Oslo University Hospital/University of Oslo.

 Identifying mechanisms of disease is of vital importance to increase patient care and develop safe and effective treatment approaches.
 The heterogeneity and complexity of mental illnesses and other disorders of brain biology can only be fully appreciated by employing a cross-disciplinary and translational effort, preferably combined with a lifespan perspective.